jldowson/FSUIPC_WAPI/README.md

 # FSUIPC_WAPI
 API for connection to the FSUIPC WASM Module

-FSUIPC_WAPI is a clinet-side API library for communication with the FSUIPC WASM module.
+FSUIPC_WAPI is a client-side API library for communication with the FSUIPC WASM module.
 This allows for the retrieval/listing of lbars/hvars, for the setting of lvars and the activation of hvars.

 The WASMIF class is the main interface.
 To use, first instantiate a WASMIF object:<br>